 We are proud of the progress we’ve made in advancing gender representation in leadership, but our work is far from done.
 We continue to apply these and other strategies to move the needle on diversity across the board — now with particular focus on increasing people of color representation in our leadership ranks.

-The mission of this group is to develop and maintain a strong LGBTQIA+ community at Genentech that fosters inclusion of all people. gPRIDE strives to set the standard in the biotechnology industry for an LGBTQIA+ friendly workplace.
+The mission of this group is to develop and maintain a strong LGBTQIA: Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersexed and Allies – community at Genentech that fosters inclusion of all people. gPRIDE strives to set the standard in the biotechnology industry for an LGBTQIA+ friendly workplace.
 We empower community members to advocate for civil and human rights; embrace and support the diversity in everyone.

 The mission of this group is to provide opportunities for professional and personal growth for employees new to the workforce in order to cultivate the next generation of Genentech’s leaders.

-SANG is focused on promoting awareness of the South Asian culture on the South San Francisco campus, providing a forum to enhance career growth and actively participate in Genentech’s diversity initiatives.
+SANG is focused on promoting awareness of the South Asian culture on the South San Francisco campus, providing a forum to enhance career growth and actively participating in Genentech’s diversity initiatives.

 The STAGES group promotes an age-friendly work environment at Genentech.
 It provides opportunities for experienced employees to network, mentor new employees, receive information and resources for changing lifestyles (such as retirement planning) and participate in collaborative diversity events and programs.
 STAGES is active in South San Francisco.

-The VIDA group is committed to sharing Latino culture, and our commitment to life (Vida), promoting professional success and recruiting diverse talent to Genentech.
-It also aims to educate people in local underserved communities about the science of biotechnology and promote health education and awareness.
-The group members are active in South San Francisco and Vacaville.
+Vision, Integrity, Development, Action (VIDA) is committed to sharing Latinx culture, and our commitment to life (Vida), promoting professional success and recruiting diverse talent to Genentech.
+We also educate people in local underserved communities about the science of biotechnology, as well as promote health education and awareness.
+VIDA has four chapters as of 2020: South San Francisco, Oceanside, South (field), and East-West (field).

 To further foster community and celebrate diversity, we host Change Sequence events, inviting partners and community members to hear from internal and external thought leaders to celebrate diversity during important cultural moments, such as Hispanic Heritage Month and Black History Month.
 If you'd like to sign up to be invited to the Change Sequence, please join our Talent Community and select “Change Sequence” as your area of interest at Talent.gene.com.